Quansight-Labs/quansight-labs-site/posts/2020/08/reproducible-builds.md

 One of the prerequisites for reproducibility is to have a deterministic process, and while we tend to think about computers as deterministic things, they often are not, and on purpose.
 Mainly driven by security concerns, a number of processes in a computer use pseudo-randomness to prevent an attacker from gaining control over a system.
-Thus by default, many of the typical actions you may do in a software (iterating over a dictionary in Python), will have _some_ randomness in them, which impact the determinism of a process.
+Thus by default, many of the typical actions you may do in a software (iterating over a set in Python, the hash value of strings), will have _some_ randomness in them, which impact the determinism of a process.

 There are of course a number of sources of involuntary randomness due to the practicality of computer systems.
 These